ArshiaAA9/SunnyEngine/README.md

 ## Controls
-you can move the main object with W,A,S,D. stop the main object with SPACE delete all object but main object with R
+you can move the main object with W,A,S,D. stop the main object with SPACE delete all objects but the main object with R